ceryshughes/CNN_Integration/README.md

 -pandas

 For the VCV processing code,

 -textgrid: https://github.com/kylebgorman/textgrid

 -praat-parseltongue

 Folders:

 WaveformCNN: Python code for processing sound data, definining and training the CNN, and running the discrimination task

-	laff_vcv: folder for code for the processing LAFF VCV corpus compute_vcv_distributions.py: extracts measurements from each real speech token sample_params.py: creates synthesis parameters for the training data using the measurements from compute_vcv_distributions.py
+	laff_vcv: folder for code for the processing LAFF VCV corpus

+		compute_vcv_distributions.py: extracts measurements from each real speech token

+		sample_params.py: creates synthesis parameters for the training data using the measurements from compute_vcv_distributions.py

 		.xlsx files: synthesis parameters

-		.csv files: mapping from filenames to category labels (e.g. voiced vs voiceless) laff_plots, laff_plots_pulse_voicing_new_closures: plots of LAFF measurement distributions distributions, each with a different measurement criterion
+		.csv files: mapping from filenames to category labels (e.g. voiced vs voiceless)

+		laff_plots, laff_plots_pulse_voicing_new_closures: plots of LAFF measurement distributions distributions, each with a different measurement criterion

 	discrim_results: output files from discrimination task

-	saved_models: all of the metadata(e.g. weight values) about models after training so they can be loaded later cnn.py: code that defines CNN
+	saved_models: all of the metadata(e.g. weight values) about models after training so they can be loaded later

+	cnn.py: code that defines CNN

-	id_loader.py: code modified from Donahue et al. that processes sound files into Tensorflow Datasets of vectors, but linked with their filenames data_processing.py: code for mapping the filenames to category encodings  to make the output of id_loader interfaceable with model training train_cnn.py: code that builds and trains a CNN given training data discrim_trask.py: code that loads a model and probes its hidden layers for its perceptual distances, emulating the discrimination task used in the Garner paradigm
+	id_loader.py: code modified from Donahue et al. that processes sound files into Tensorflow Datasets of vectors, but linked with their filenames

+	data_processing.py: code for mapping the filenames to category encodings  to make the output of id_loader interfaceable with model training

+	train_cnn.py: code that builds and trains a CNN given training data

+	discrim_trask.py: code that loads a model and probes its hidden layers for its perceptual distances, emulating the discrimination task used in the Garner paradigm

 klatt_synthesis: R code for using a table of synthesis parameters to generate Praat Klatt synthesis scripts

-	praat_vcv_synthesis.R: generates Praat Klatt synthesis scripts from tabular synthesis parameters run_klatt-scripts.sh: runs Praat scripts
+	praat_vcv_synthesis.R: generates Praat Klatt synthesis scripts from tabular synthesis parameters

+	run_klatt-scripts.sh: runs Praat scripts

 	script folders: contain Praat scripts

 	sounds folders: contain Praat synthesized sounds

 	experimental stimuli: Praat scripts and sounds for the discrimination experiments

 laff_vcv_tokens_with_stops: the tokens in the LAFF production data containing a stop, annotated with TextGrids

-analysis/power_estimates.R (should rename this): R code for processing discrimination task results
+analysis/power_estimates.R (should rename this): R code for processing discrimination task results (todo: rename this!)

 Main function runnable:
-train_cnn.py

-discrim_task.py
+train_cnn.py - Sets up a CNN model and trains it on waveform data

+discrim_task.py - Loads a saved model and experimental stimuli to compute cosine distances

-Still writing:
+Still working on:

-test_cnn.py
+test_cnn.py - Adding unit testing